 The great thing about a website is you can start small on a low budget and build upon it as your finances grow.
 The main aim is to start building your online presence with your own domain.
 Some platforms and developers offer packages tailored to suit every pocket and have add-ons to make your online presence better when you can afford it.

 We buy from people we like and relate to.
 Having a website provides you with the perfect platform in which to engage with customers and give your business personality.

 A website also provides you with specific customer information.
-Using Google Analytics you can clearly see how customers interact with your website, what content they relate too, what search terms are used and even where sales are lost.
-This key information can help you build and develop a website that is geared completely towards your perfect customer.
+Using Google Analytics you can clearly see how customers interact with your website, what content they relate to, what search terms are used, and even where sales are lost.
+This key information can help you build and develop a website that is geared completely toward your perfect customer.

 If you don’t already make 2018 the year you start your online presence journey.
 You’ll thank me in the long run.

 This post is in collaboration with Silky Ocean Studios.Found this useful wondering how you can show me your appreciation?
 Well, there are some ways you can say thanks and support my website: ➡